Connect to a PostgreSQL for 1C cluster

 Connecting from the Internet to a cluster in a private subnet

-If you are connecting to a cluster in a private subnet from the Internet, you can only use a public IP address (Floating IP).
+If you are connecting to a cluster on a private subnet from the Internet, you can only use a public IP address (Floating IP).
 The private subnet must meet the requirements.
 If the subnet does not meet the requirements, prepare it for a public IP address (Floating IP).

 View the connection address

-3. Open the database cluster page → Connection tab.
+- Open the database cluster page → Connection tab.

-4. In the Connection addresses block, view the address.
+- In the Connection addresses block, view the address.

 Connect to a cluster